dsavina/kickoff-docker-php/README.md

 curl -L https://github.com/thecodingmachine/kickoff-docker-php/archive/master.tar.gz > kickoff-docker-php.tar.gz
 ```

+You now dispose of a nice docker empty shell, ready to run any classic php/mysql project.
+Put your sources in `apache/volume` (of course, you can, and you should, make it a git repository, tracking your own project.
+Parent project ".gitignores" this folder, so who cares?)

 Once done, move to the root directory of this project and run:

 ```
 cp .env.template .env
+cp apache/php.ini.template php.ini
 ```

 Now open the file located at `/etc/hosts` (on MacOS / Linux) and add the following line at the end of the file: